 Prior to joining Jones Day, Rachel practiced health care law in the Charleston, West Virginia office of a regional law firm, where she co-led a team that served as a legal independent review organization for a corporate integrity agreement and represented clients in certificate of need and numerous other health care-related administrative matters.

-Rachel is a member American Health Lawyers Association (AHLA) and currently serves as the Young Professionals Council delegate to the AHLA board of directors.
-She also is a member of the Ohio State Bar Association and the West Virginia State Bar.
+Rachel is a member of the American Health Law Association (AHLA) and previously served as the Young Professionals Council delegate to the AHLA Board of Directors.
+She also is a member of the D.C.
+Bar, the Ohio State Bar Association, and the West Virginia State Bar.

 The Impact of Emergency Declarations and State Actions to Combat Coronavirus on Health Care Providers